vuhung16au/VIT/ITSU3009/02.Build-E-Commerce-Docker-Compose/README.md

 - Refer to the comprehensive documentation in each phase
 - Follow the step-by-step implementation guides
 - Test and validate each component as you build
+- Ask the AI for help if you are stuck.

 ### Best Practices
 - **Start Simple**: Begin with basic configurations and add complexity gradually